 As well as three levels of cover, over 75s can choose from two types of travel insurance policies:

 - Single-trip.
 The most common type of cover, which covers you from the time you take out your policy to the time you return home.

 - Annual multi-trip.
 An annual policy offers cover for multiple trips within a year and provides a cost-effective alternative for those who travel frequently.

 You can also choose between domestic and overseas cover, depending on your destination.
 Not everyone feels the need to take out domestic travel insurance when travelling within Australia, partially because health issues are usually covered by Medicare.
 But your trip could still be cancelled and your bags lost or stolen, so some people consider it worth the price, which is usually a lot less than overseas travel insurance.Back to top

 I’m over 75 and heading on a cruise.
 What do I need to know?

-Many seniors consider cruises an ideal holiday getaway, but make sure you have travel insurance that fully covers you.
+When you're over 75, cruises can be an ideal holiday getaway but make sure you have travel insurance that fully covers you.
 As soon as you leave Australian waters, you are no longer covered by Medicare.

 That means if you get sick and must be treated in the ship’s sick bay, you will be charged full private health care rates, which can be up to $5,000 a day.
 If you have to be airlifted to the nearest hospital on land, you could be up for thousands or even tens of thousands of dollars.